Board meetings could be a little tricky for a CTO.

 - ESG Metrics, to demonstrate how your engineering practices & initiatives have resulted in decreased energy consumption, hence low contribution to the carbon emission (carbon footprint reduction), and the impact on operational costs.
 Basically, tell the board members how green & sustainable is your engineering supply chain.
 Celebrate wins like LEED green certifications for your data centers, etcetera.

-- Compliance & Regulations metrics to share compliance audit results, the number of data & regulatory compliance requirements met, the number of data breaches & compliance violations, etcetera.
+- Compliance and regulations metrics to share compliance audit results, the number of data & regulatory compliance requirements met, the number of data breaches & compliance violations, etcetera.

 2. Team KPIs — Developer Productivity, Developer Experience (DX), and More!